yohn-dezmon/lending-club-loan-pipeline/README.md

 it cannot be split into smaller tables because the unique identifier member_id has been removed from the dataset.

-I setup Redshift by following the instructions found (here)[https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html].
+I setup Redshift by following the instructions found [here](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html).
-I had to create a IAM Role specifically for redshift which is covered in step 2.
+I had to create an IAM Role specifically for redshift which is covered in step 2.
 To connect to Redshift from my local computer, I had to modify the security group's inbound rules as follows: